sblauth/cashocs/docs/source/demos/optimal_control/doc_multiple_variables.rst

-In contrast to the previous examples, in the case where we have multiple state equations, which are either decoupled or only one-way coupled, the corresponding state equations are solved one after the other so that every input related to the state and adjoint variables has to be put into a ordered list, so that they can be treated subsequently.
+In contrast to the previous examples, in the case where we have multiple state equations, which are either decoupled or only one-way coupled, the corresponding state equations are solved one after the other so that every input related to the state and adjoint variables has to be put into a ordered list, so that they can be treated properly, as is explained in the following.

 Implementation
 --------------